Khara M. Schenker

 In addition to my clinical training in mental health counseling, I also have a Master’s degree in Human Sexuality from Widener University.
 I am Kink-Aware and am knowledgeable about sexuality topics including gender identity and dysphoria, LGBTQIA communities, coming out, and general sexuality identity exploration.

 Balance in my life comes from helping clients but also recognizing the importance of self-care.
-In my free time, I enjoy cooking, reading fiction, practicing yoga, and exploring new restaurants with my significant other.
+In my free time, I enjoy cooking, reading fiction, practicing yoga, and exploring new restaurants.
 I believe in nourishing my soul through good food, good books, and good people.